hot-glue-for-rails/hot-glue/README.md

 Finally, you can raise an ActiveRecord error which will also get passed to the user in the flash alert area.

 For more information see [Example 6 in the Tutorial](https://school.jfbcodes.com/8188)

+You can also define methods on your model that have the same name as the button with `_able?` at the end.

+The button will be display as disabled if the method returns false.

 ### `--downnest=`